Join us for an adventure in flavor!

 It’s important not to overcook them, as you want to retain the succulent, juicy sweetness.
 They will continue to cook in the hot bubbling oil as they are served straight to the table in their oily sauce.

-Season.
-Add salt to taste (remember you season the shrimp with salt before, but you may need some more to flavor the sauce).
-Toss and follow with sherry, chopped parsley and lemon zest.
-Cook for a minute.
-Give it a taste and adjust the seasoning.
+4. Season.
+I add salt to taste (remember you season the shrimp with salt before, but you may need some more to flavor the sauce).
+I toss the shrimp and then add the sherry, chopped parsley, and lemon zest.
+I cook everything together for about a minute.
+After that, I give it a taste and adjust the seasoning if needed.

-Serve.
-Garnish with a wedge of lemon and bring the dish to the table, set already with nice crusty bread and glass of your favorite wine.
+5. Serve.
+I love to garnish it with a wedge of lemon and bring the dish to the table, set already with nice crusty bread and glass of my favorite wine.

 ENJOY THE SIZZLE!! (did you start dunking that bread already…??)

-People play with many things that goes in the this great tapa.
+People play with many things that go in the this great tapa.

-• Play with chili.
-You can add some smoked Spanish paprika or even cayenne for different flavor.
-Or try different whole chilis.
+- Play with chili.
+Some days I add smoked Spanish paprika or even cayenne for different flavor.
+Or even different whole chilis.

-• Make it even prettier.
-We sometimes plop in those beautiful whole cherry tomatoes along with shrimp.
+- Make it even prettier.
+I sometimes plop in those beautiful whole cherry tomatoes along with shrimp.
 They look and taste beautiful together.

 Next time some you’re entertaining… or some date night perhaps… just say “Gambas Al Ajillo, por favor!!”
 Salut… Tapas is Liiifffeeee…

-Gambas al Ajillo, on my Gypsy Plate… enjoy!
+Gambas al Ajillo, on our Gypsy Plate… enjoy!

 Be sure to check out my roundup of the 30+ BEST Shrimp Recipes!